How to Stop Oral Fixation

 A child will reach a point in their psychological development when these behaviors are no longer needed and should gradually disappear.
-The natural behavior will turn to habit around age of two.
-At this point, the oral habit may now interfere with the child’s development socially and oral health.
-The young child will crave to put things in the mouth, to chew and suck on objects or fingers.
+The natural behavior will turn into a habit around the age of two.
+At this point, the oral habit may now interfere with the child’s social development and oral health.
+The young child will crave to put things in their mouth, to chew and suck on objects or fingers.
 If the oral habit persists after the second birthday and if it turns into an obsessive desire to place various objects in the mouth, then it is referred to as a normal fixation in kids.

 1.Thumb or finger sucking

 Thumb sucking or finger sucking is common in children under the age of two.
-If the child rests their thumb passively in their mouth for short periods of time, and quits the habit around age three or four, there is very little chance of any long-term negative consequences or dental problems.
-On the other hand, active sucking who aggressively suck thumb can develop malformations and or other problems that often need to be treated.
+If the child rests their thumb passively in their mouth for short periods of time, and quits the habit around the age of three or four, there is very little chance of any long-term negative consequences or dental problems.
+On the other hand, active sucking, especially aggressive thumb sucking can develop malformations and or other problems that often need to be treated.
 These are common dental problems from thumb sucking:

-• Frequent infections – Constantly having an “unclean” finger in the mouth can lead to a sore throats, middle ear infections and many more similar problems that children face in the early stage.
+- Frequent infections – Constantly having an “unclean” finger in the mouth can lead to sore throats, middle ear infections and many more similar problems that children face in the early stage.

 2. Mouthing and chewing on objects

 Young children explore their worlds by putting objects within reach in the mouth and chew on them.
-Gnawing on object may soothe teething pain.
-Toddlers may still put things in the mouth if the texture is interesting to them or for attention.
+Gnawing on objects may soothe teething pain.
+Oral fixation for toddlers may may lead them putting things in their mouths if the texture is interesting to them or a way to grab your attention.
 Caution should be taken with any object smaller than a quarter as it may be a choking hazard for a child under the age of three.

 3. Overusing pacifiers